jspears/mers/Readme.md

 ```

 ### Custom ResultStream
 You can create your own result stream.
-It needs to subclass Stream be writable.
+It needs to subclass Stream and be writable.
+This can allow
+for other formats, and preventing the wrapping of data in the payload.

 ##Examples.